 Communications interference: VC could be disrupted by interference, either within the same frequency range (in-band) and from outside that frequency range (out-of-band).
 Such interference could disrupt or limit information exchange between vehicles, road transport infrastructure components, and the communications infrastructure.
 International regulations on radio spectrum, which come from the UN agency ITU-R and are supplemented with regional and national regulations, mitigate the risk of communications interference.

-Separately, VC should not cause out-of-band interference.
-Communications power management is important.
+The out-of-band interference of VC should be restricted to an acceptable level.
+Techniques such as power control, spectrum transmission template, receiving filters, and other comprehensive technical means can be used.

 Vehicle service lives, backward compatibility, and futureproofing: Development of VC equipment should take into account the long service lives of vehicles.